 My journey began accidentally in Greece, gained momentum on the Camino de Santiago, continued through Asia and East Africa, and then moved to South America.
 It included expeditions in the Himalayas, in the Amazon Rainforest, and in the Serengeti during the wildebeest migration.
 It was a solitary quest, where most of what I learned and became resulted from individual experience and exploration.

 Lonely as it was, my journey was full of color and excitement.
 At the end of it, like after a long, tight embrace, I feel closer to the spirit of this planet and its inhabitants.
 But things are changing fast—even as I write these lines.
 Due to growing concerns about excessive pollution or the destruction of biodiversity, travel to remote areas is increasingly overshadowed by moral dilemmas.
-Added to that, the global expansion of epidemiological risks, just like terrorism before, can turn any voyage into a source of fear and frustration.
+Added to that, the global expansion of epidemiological risks, along with terrorism, can turn even a short trip into a source of fear and frustration.

 In my recent travels, I often had the feeling that the world around me was caught up in a chaotic rush, spinning much too fast, at an agonizing speed.
 Such ailing restlessness was detrimental to self-reflection, for which there was simply no time left.
 Or, it is precisely the inner transformation that can make a travel experience more valuable than the mere consumption of tourist services.
 Such a thorny path could also enable us, I hope, to enjoy the beauty of our planet without destroying it and without harming other beings.
 This is the kind of travel I would like my journey to inspire, through both its achievements and its mistakes.